Q. What do you see is the core value of your book? What are the key messages/points of emphasis it is intending to communicate? Please explain.

 A. This book brings a positive, optimistic message for industrial innovation.
 The underlying theme is manufacturing renaissance, powered by emerging technologies and reinforced by the industry being perceived as regaining its innovative edge.
 At the heart of manufacturing technology are process automation systems that are foundational enablers for managing and controlling the operating cost of manufacturing assets, the consumption of raw materials and energy, and the presence of unsafe and dangerous conditions.
 Manufacturers expect safer automation of larger plants.
 The book guides automation suppliers to adopt agility as a basis for competitive innovation, with disciplined adoption of methods for agility to take hold across the company and to address manufacturing safety and security.

 Blog Author Q&A Free Bonus!
-Click this link to download a free excerpt from Driving Business Value in Industrial Innovation.
+Click this link to download a free 40-page excerpt from Driving Business Value in Industrial Innovation.

 Q. What makes this book different than other books on the subject?
 What differentiates it?

 A. This book is written to be accessible to executives as well as technologists.
 It uniquely connects business perspectives of manufacturers to those of automation suppliers, and innovation perspectives of automation executives to those of automation technologists.
 After reading this book, automation executives should be equipped to expect more from their technologists, while automation technologists should be emboldened to point out missed business opportunities and demand deeper executive commitment and sponsorship.

 The book is written as a toolkit for practitioners.
 It includes a business value framework for automation executives to drive innovation.
 It also provides a holistic architecting framework for automation technologists to manage complexity and accelerate convergence of solutions for safe manufacturing and production.

 Q. Are there any specific sections/aspects of the book do you feel are the most compelling to highlight in the press release?